 The first part of the programme takes place in the participants’ home countries in the form of preparatory meetings/webinars and/or reading of material provided by the thematic module organisers.

 This is followed by an intense thematic two-weeks-module during the period of May – October.
-The thematic module is held in Sweden or on one of the programme countries.
-Information about the thematic modules for SAYP will be found closer to the date for the call for applications.
+The thematic module is held in Sweden or in one of the programme countries.
+Read more about the thematic modules under ‘How to apply’.